 A mechanism to report abuse committed by an accredited user must be provided by SSAD.
 Reports must be relayed to the Accreditation Authority for handling.

 The revocation policy for individuals/entities should include graduated penalties.
-In other words, not every violation of the system will result in Revocation; however, Revocation may occur if the Accreditation Authority determines that the accredited individual or entity has materially breached the conditions of its accreditation and failed to cure based on: a) a third-party complaint received; b) results of an audit or investigation by the Accreditation Authority or auditor; c) any misuse or abuse of privileges afforded; d) repeated violations of the accreditation policyIn the event there is a pattern or practice of abusive behavior within an entity, the credential for the entity could be suspended or revoked as part of a graduated sanction.
+In other words, not every violation of the system will result in Revocation; however, Revocation may occur if the Accreditation Authority determines that the accredited individual or entity has materially breached the conditions of its accreditation and failed to cure based on: a) a third-party verified complaint received; b) results of an audit or investigation by the Accreditation Authority or auditor; c) any misuse or abuse of privileges afforded; d) repeated violations of the accreditation policy; e) results of audit or investigation by a DPA.

+In the event there is a pattern or practice of abusive behavior within an entity, the credential for the entity could be suspended or revoked as part of a graduated sanction.

 Revocation will prevent re-accreditation in the future absent special circumstances presented to the satisfaction of the Accreditation Authority.